What Is It?

 Here’s where savvy blockchain investors can learn from the thousands of altcoins that have launched over the past few years.

 Value is driven by users.
 The blockchain is about people: the more people who use a blockchain, the more valuable it becomes, due to network effects.
-Facebook is one of the most valuable networks on the planet, giving its currency a potentially massive valuation (if they can get enough people using it).
+Facebook is one of the most valuable networks on the planet, giving its currency a potentially massive valuation (if it can get enough people using it).
+If the adoption we have seen of digital assets within Paypal is any guide the adoption curve of Diem could be vertical.

 Value will likely accrue to Facebook stock.
-Because “Facebit” is envisioned as a stablecoin (e.g., a digital currency with a stable value, like the dollar), the value of the new economy would likely flow into Facebook’s stock price.
-In other words, for every dollar invested in Facebit, consider a dollar in FB stock.
+Because Diem is envisioned as a stablecoin (e.g., a digital currency with a stable value, like the dollar), the value of the new economy would likely flow into Facebook’s stock price.
+In other words, for every dollar invested in Diem, consider a dollar in FB stock.

 Trading opportunities abound.
 While we are generally fans of blockchain value investing (“buy and hold”), there will be many opportunities for trading (“buy and sell”), including arbitraging against other stablecoins and other global currencies.
 Trading will be a rich area of opportunity, especially at launch.

-Facebit in your 401(k): The dream is an automated platform that withdraws, say, $100 from your bank account each month, investing $10 in “Facebit” and $90 in FB stock.
+Diem in your 401(k): The dream is an automated platform that withdraws, say, $100 from your bank account each month, investing $10 in Diem and $90 in FB stock.
 This would offer a convenient way to diversify everyday investors into digital currencies (10%) with the overall stock market (90%).

 The blockchain is about people.
 Facebook, with its focus on connecting people, is in a perfect position to become a blockchain leader overnight.